Deploying apps

 Excluding files

-Cloud Foundry isn’t version-control-aware, so cf push
+Cloud Foundry is not version-control-aware, so cf push

 ln -s .gitignore .cfignore